 What we did

-MTV’s goal was to build a digital service so good that residents would prefer to use it.
-They needed a partner in dxw that could address complex back-end technical requirements and ensure that user needs remained at the core of the project.
+Their goal was to build a digital service so good that residents would prefer to use it.
+They needed a partner that could address complex back-end technical requirements and ensure that user needs remained at the core of the project.

-MTV and dxw worked with residents and staff to gather requirements: we wrote user stories, analysed the ways in which residents used the existing website and ran exercises to understand how different user groups intuitively seek out information online.
-Further resident feedback was gained through a questionnaire and resident workshop.
+MTVH and dxw worked with residents and staff to gather requirements.
+We wrote user stories, analysed the ways in which residents used the existing website and ran exercises to understand how different user groups intuitively seek out information online.